-A urine test can be done to check the level of ketones in your body.
+A ketone urine test measures the amount of ketones in the urine.

 How the Test is Performed

-Urine ketones are usually measured as a "spot test" using a dipstick coated with chemicals that react with ketone bodies.
-The dipstick is dipped in the urine sample, and a color change indicates the presence of ketones.
+Urine ketones are usually measured as a "spot test."
+This is available in a test kit that you can buy at a drug store.
+The kit contains dipsticks coated with chemicals that react with ketone bodies.
+A dipstick is dipped in the urine sample.
+A color change indicates the presence of ketones.

 How to Prepare for the Test

-You may have to eat a special diet, and you should stop taking any drugs that may affect the test.
+You may have to follow a special diet.
+Your provider may tell you to temporarily stop taking certain medicines that may affect the test.

 Why the Test is Performed